"Beadwork & Metal: Meet in the Middle"

 The full class cost will be $285 for the three days (10 a.m. to 5 p.m. each day), which does not include the cost of materials or a kit.

-An an FYI, Cynthia also is teaching this same workshop as a Master's Class at Bead & Button this year--at a workshop cost of $1,145 for the three-days . . .
+An an FYI, the class that Cynthia taught at Bead & Button this year cost $1,145 for the three-days . . .

 About Cynthia Rutledge . . .